 The fundamentals are simple but routinely ignored: descriptive file names (not IMG_4523.jpg), complete alt text that describes the product and its context, proper image sitemaps, and modern compression formats that balance quality with load speed.
 For luxury brands, there is no excuse for using low-resolution thumbnails or generic stock photography when the real product imagery is the strongest asset on the site.

 We also see opportunities in visual search.
 Google Lens and Pinterest Lens are increasingly used by affluent consumers to identify products they see in the real world.
-Ensuring your product images are high-quality, properly tagged, and associated with structured product data makes them findable through these channels.
+According to industry data, 62.5% of affluent buyers now use mobile phones for shopping-related tasks, which means ensuring your product images are high-quality, properly tagged, and associated with structured product data makes them findable through visual search channels.

 Content is where luxury SEO diverges most sharply from the standard playbook.
 The volume-first approach produces content that reads like it was written to satisfy an algorithm.
 For a brand that sells on craftsmanship, heritage, and exclusivity, this is poison.